tomliptrot/tomliptrot.github.io/_drafts/pitch.md

 date:  2019-03-27 13:18:30
 categories:
 ---

-## Whats the problem?
+## What's the problem?

 - Companies need to make better use of their data
 - They don't have the AI and data science skills needed to make the most of it
-- They struggle to recruit, retain and make the most of skilled data scientists
+- They struggle to recruit, retain and make the most of data scientists

 ## What's the solution?

-I will help you identify
+I can help you build an internal data science capability that is self-sustaining and high-achieving.
-Look at a companies objectives work with senior leader to identify priorities that are achievable with a high impact Look at their datasets and identify opportunities scope out those opportunities
+I will work with your company to identify ways that data science and AI could solve your problems I will suggest changes that can make you a high performing data driven company I will assess exactly what needs to be done, how long it will take and how likely it is to work I will assess the likely impact of the solution

+After this point I can:
-For one or two of these: build a proof of concept make a plan to achieve their objectives help them to complex the plan by:
+Build a proof of concept that shows how a solution would look Make a plan to achieve the full objectives

- - doing some of the work
+I will help you to achieve the plan by:
  - Training and mentoring existing staff
- - helping to hire, train and mentor new data scientists
+ - Helping to hire, train and mentor new data scientists
- - Transfer knowledge and experience into the companies
+ - Transfer knowledge and experience into your company
- - Continue to support and make self sufficient
+ - Providing continuing support and advice

 ## For investors